ergoplatform/ergodocs/docs/node/install/manual.md

-Create a configuration file `ergo.conf` containing the following text
+Create a configuration file `ergo.conf` in the same directory as the .jar with the following text
 ```
 ergo {
 	node {